All Episodes

 You get a story like this in the Washington Post that nobody on our side even chooses to question in terms of its motivation.

-They just accept it, hook line and sinker, because after all, it's the Washington Post.
+They just accept it, hook, line, and sinker, because after all, it's the Washington Post.

-And you have the never Trump population on our side who is eager for him to lose and eager for him to be humiliated.
+And you have the never-Trump population on our side who is eager for him to lose and eager for him to be humiliated.

-It's not me not supporting the party, it's the party in some case not supporting me.
+It's the party in some cases not supporting me.

 I mean, this could get down in the weeds as far as you want to take it.